momokotomoko/ffxivStreamDeckFirmamentTrackerPlugin/README.md

 `Server`

 Textbox where you can type the name of the server to track, in case it is not in the dropdown menu.
+It is case sensitive.

+`Button URL`

+A custom URL per button can be set such that when the StreamDeck button is pressed, the webpage is opened by the default browser.

 `Font`

 Servers with longer names can use the `T` drop down menu to select a different font size.

+`Firmament URL`

+An advanced setting that allows the user to specify the location of the firmament progress page in case it ever changes.
+This is a global setting and it is reflected across all instances of this plugin on the StreamDeck.

 ## Source Code